|Patent Infringement Case Jurisdiction in Korea|

 This month, the Korean National Assembly passed amendments to both the Korean Court Organization Act and the Civil Procedure Act to, inter alia, give exclusive jurisdiction, in Intellectual Property infringement matters, to five major district courts in Korea with an appeal from these five district courts going, now, to the Patent Court.

-At present, an IP infringement cases may be brought at any district court with an appeal to a high court.
+At present, an IP infringement case may be brought at any district court with an appeal to a high court.
 Appeals of IP Tribunal Cases were, only, allowed to the Patent Court.

 These amendments shall be effective in any district court cases filed after December 31, 2015.

-We expect to see this jurisdictional change to allow cases to progress in a more efficient matter, allow judges increased opportunities to specialize and lead to more consistency in the application of law.
+We expect to see this jurisdictional change to allow cases to progress in a more efficient manner, allow judges increased opportunities to specialize, and lead to more consistency in the application of law.